Skip to main content

 Factors Affecting Acne:

 • Heat and moisture: Dry heat may improve the skin.
 Moist heat, friction,and sweating aggravate acne.
 Although acne may benefit from the dry heat of sunbathing, care should be taken to avoid prolonged exposure to the sun's cancer causing rays.
-A non-comedogenic sunscreen of SPF 15 or more should be applied whenever in the sun and especially between the hours of 10 a.m. - 3 p.m.
+A non-comedogenic sunscreen of SPF 15 or more should be applied whenever in the sun, particularly between the hours of 10 a.m. - 3 p.m.

 • Diet: Although eating a balanced diet is conducive to good health and healthy skin, diet does not ordinarily cause acne.
 Chocolate, french fries, hamburgers, and other rich, greasy foods do not cause acne.
 However, beer, wine, and liquor in large amounts can worsen acne.
 Iodized salt, shellfish, and iodine-containing vitamins can also occasionally aggravate acne.
 Rarely, a true reaction to a food may cause skin eruptions, a rash or blotchy hives.

-• Skin care: Washing twice daily using lukewarm water and a mild, nonabrasive, antibacterial soap, such as Lever 2000, Dial or Phisoderm, cleans the skin adequately.
+• Skin care: Washing twice daily using lukewarm water and a mild, nonabrasive, antibacterial soap cleans the skin adequately.
 Avoid using oily, heavy cosmetics, and creams.

 Common Symptoms